Zooplankton: Mixoplankton

+^{∆} Chloroplast (or plastid) retention = sequestration = enslavement.
+Some plastid-retaining species also retain other organelles and prey cytoplasm.

 Phaeocystis species are endosymbionts to acantharian radiolarians.
 Phaeocystis is an important algal genus found as part of the marine phytoplankton around the world.
 It has a polymorphic life cycle, ranging from free-living cells to large colonies.
 It has the ability to form floating colonies, where hundreds of cells are embedded in a gel matrix, which can increase massively in size during blooms.
 As a result, Phaeocystis is an important contributor to the marine carbon and sulfur cycles.